Study Abroad at Griffith

 The application process

-1. Submit online application
+2. Submit online application

 Your online application will be assessed to ensure you have met the entry requirements and provided all required supporting documentation.
 Your eligibility will also be assessed for the courses (subjects) you selected in your application.

-2. Accept and pay
+3. Accept and pay

-Upon receiving your Letter of Offer, your next step is to ensure the conditions of offer (if any) have been met, then you can accept and pay.
-Griffith International will then confirm payment of your tuition deposit, finalise your application and issue your Confirmation of Enrolment (CoE).
+After you receive your Letter of Offer, the next step is to confirm that any specified conditions of the offer have been met.
+Once that's done, you can accept the offer and pay the fees outlined in your Letter of Offer.
+Griffith International will then validate your fees, finalise your application, and issue your Confirmation of Enrolment (CoE).

-3. Apply for student visa
+4. Apply for a student visa

 Please note: We will normally issue your CoE within 2 business days, provided all required documentation has been received.

-4. Prepare for your studies
+5. Prepare for your studies

-You will be eligible to enrol and plan your timetable once enrolment opens and you have received your Welcome to Griffith email, which includes a link to register for myGriffith. myGriffith is your student portal.
+You will be eligible to enrol and plan your timetable once enrolment opens and you have received your Welcome to Griffith email, which includes a link to register your myGriffith. myGriffith is your student portal.

 To plan your arrival and orientation, see Before you arrive.